ASCCP Continuing Medical Education (CME)

 - Supporting residency training in colposcopy and other skills related to anogenital and HPV-related diseases through a national online residents’ assessment program, and assistance with program curriculum development;

-- Facilitating colposcopy education via a mentorship training and assessment program; and, optimizing providers’ knowledge on the risks and benefits of the HPV vaccine and facilitating easily accessible information on the use of vaccine related interventions.
+- Facilitating colposcopy education; and optimizing providers’ knowledge on the risks and benefits of the HPV vaccine and facilitating easily accessible information on the use of vaccine related interventions.

 CME Needs Assessment, Planning and Evaluation Processes

 The initial development of any CME program, whether a postgraduate course or enduring material, begins with the Education Committee through the identification of performance and practice gaps, or through the identification of new modalities to address previously identified gaps.
-Appointed Program Directors, working under the direction of the Education Committee, identify appropriate needs and target audience(s), and develop the educational activity objectives, curriculum content, format of delivery, and evaluation methods..
-The appropriate committee chairpersons and staff ensure that the educational planning and evaluation of a particular program are handled according to the Society’s internal CME protocols, and adhere to the ACCME’s Accreditation Criteria and Standards for Commercial Support.
+Appointed Program Directors, working under the direction of the Board, with the assistance of the Education Committee, identify appropriate needs and target audience(s), and develop the educational activity objectives, curriculum content, format of delivery, and evaluation methods.
+The appropriate committee chairpersons and staff ensure that the educational planning and evaluation of a particular program are handled according to the Society’s internal CME protocols and adhere to the ACCME’s Accreditation Criteria and Standards for Commercial Support.
 It is the Education Committee, working under the governance of the Board of Directors, who oversee the CME program.
 CME administration is supervised and conducted by relevant Society staff in conjunction with the appropriate Committee chairpersons or Program Directors.

 The overall evaluation of all CME and non-CME educational activities are conducted by the Education Committee and Program Directors at least semi-annually.
 The Board of Directors reviews and approves the planning and evaluation reports, and the production and administration reports of any program or enduring material.
 The Society conducts a long-range planning retreat every 3-5 years.
 These retreats establish the main strategic thinking and planning processes for the overall mission of the society, to identify its 3-5 year goals and priorities, and to align these with existing programs, CME activities, and member services.
 Retreat outcomes are then built into term committee goals and strategies by the incoming presidents, and are shared with the membership at the annual business meetings.